How to improve After Effects and Duik performance

 There are three important locations for your data when working with After Effects:

-3. Your media files (footages).
+- Your media files (footage).
 These files are read regularly to render your compositions.

-Both disks needs to be quite big: the system disk will store your operating system and all applications, and it’s more comfortable to have a large disk cache.
-The disk storing your footages (and rendered files) needs to be able to store a potentially large amount of medias.
+Both disks need to be quite big: the system disk will store your operating system and all applications, and it’s more comfortable to have a large disk cache.
+The disk storing your footage (and rendered files) needs to be able to store a potentially large amount of medias.

 It is not recommended to use a single disk, unless it’s very fast (and big…).